 The Social Security and Medicare tax rate for an employee is the same as for a self-employed business owner; however, it's paid differently.
 Half the total tax is deducted by the employer from the employee's pay, and half is paid by the employer itself.
-When you own the business that is paying these taxes, it makes no practical difference that half is paid by the employer—you are the employer.
+When you own the business that's paying these taxes, it makes no practical difference that half is paid by the employer—because you're the employer.

-Example: Susan forms an LLC to operate her ecommerce business and elects to have it taxed as an S corporation.
-Susan is an employee of the LLC and receives a $100,000 salary.
-The remaining $100,000 of the business's profits are passed through the S corporation and reported as an S corporation distribution on Susan's personal income tax return, not as employee salary.
-Because it is not viewed as employee wages, neither Susan nor her corporation need to pay Social Security or Medicare tax on this amount.
+Here's an example: Susan forms an LLC to operate her ecommerce business and elects to have it taxed as an S corporation.
+Susan is an employee of the LLC and receives a $100,000 yearly salary.
+The remaining $100,000 of the business's profits pass through the S corporation and are reported as an S corporation distribution on Susan's personal income tax return, not as an employee salary.
+Because the $100,000 isn't viewed as employee wages, neither Susan nor her corporation need to pay Social Security or Medicare tax on this amount.
 Susan and her corporation only pay a total of $15,300 in employment taxes (15.3% x $100,000 = $15,300).
-Had Susan not elected S corporation status for her LLC, she would have had to pay self-employment tax on his entire $200,000 profit.
-This would have required her to pay an additional $2,900 in Medicare taxes and $1,252 in Social Security taxes.
+Had Susan not elected S corporation status for her LLC, she would have had to pay self-employment tax on her entire $200,000 profit.
+That meant she would have been required to pay an additional $2,900 in Medicare taxes and $1,252 in Social Security taxes.

-If you took no salary at all, you would not owe any Social Security and Medicare taxes.
-As you might expect, however, this is not allowed.
+If you take no salary at all, you wouldn't owe any Social Security and Medicare taxes.
+As you might expect, however, this isn't allowed.
 The IRS requires S corporation shareholder-employees to pay themselves a reasonable salary—at least what other businesses pay for similar services.
-Moreover, due to the pass-through tax deduction discussed below, it can be advantageous for an S corporation to pay substantial employee salaries.
+Moreover, due to the pass-through tax deduction (discussed below), it can be advantageous for an S corporation to pay substantial employee salaries.

-Example: Assume that Mel from the above example earned $500,000 in profit from his Bitcoin business, and that the business has no depreciable property.
-At this income level his pass-through deduction is limited to the greater of (1) 50% of W2 wages paid by the business, or (2) 25% of wages plus 2.5% of the cost of business property.
-Mel works as an employee of his business and pays himself a salary of $200,000.
-He qualifies for a pass-through deduction of $100,000 (50% x $200,000 = $100,000).
-Had Mel not elected S corporation status, his business would have paid no W2 wages to employees and he would have not qualified for any pass-through deduction.
+Here's an example: Assume that Susan from the above example earned $500,000 in profit from her ecommerce business, and that her business has no depreciable property.
+At this income level her pass-through deduction is limited to the greater of (1) 50% of W2 wages paid by the business, or (2) 25% of wages plus 2.5% of the cost of business property.
+Susan works as an employee of her business and pays herself a salary of $200,000.
+She qualifies for a pass-through deduction of $100,000 (50% x $200,000 = $100,000).
+Had Susan not elected S corporation status, her business would have paid no W2 wages to employees and she wouldn't qualify for any pass-through deduction.

-Unfortunately, the strategy outlined above doesn't work if you are involved in a personal service business, such as accounting, law, health, consulting, athletics, financial services, and brokerage services.
-The pass-through deduction is not available for such businesses where the owner's taxable income is over $415,000 for marrieds or $207,500 for singles.
+Unfortunately, the strategy outlined above doesn't work if you're involved in a personal service business, such as accounting, law, health, consulting, athletics, financial services and brokerage services.
+The pass-through deduction isn't available for such businesses where the owner's taxable income is over $415,000 for marrieds or $207,500 for singles.
 The pass-through deduction is gradually phased out for these taxpayers when their taxable income exceeds the $315,000/$157,500 thresholds.
-This is intended to prevent highly compensated employees who provide personal services—lawyers, for example--from having their employers reclassify them as independent contractors so they could benefit from the pass-through deduction.
+This is intended to prevent highly compensated employees who provide personal services—lawyers, for example—from having their employers reclassify them as independent contractors so they could benefit from the pass-through deduction.

 These requirements pose no problem for most small businesses.
 If you want S corporation status to apply to the entire calendar year, you must file Form 2553 by March 15—the filing is retroactive to January 1.